Teidesat/adcs-implementation/README.md

 * Functions with integration might not work as intended.
 Probably, it could be changed so that each function is integrated only with 1 step, and then the simulation repeats the steps until the desired time is reached.

+### TODO
-* Some tests are needed for every function.
+* Tests will be needed for every function.
+* A better organization of the folders and files.